kellyelton/docs.exceptionless.com/contents/sendingevents.md

 // Wire up to this event in somewhere in your application's startup code.
 ExceptionlessClient.Default.SubmittingEvent += OnSubmittingEvent;

-void OnSubmittingEvent(object sender, EventSubmittingEventArgs e) {
+private void OnSubmittingEvent(object sender, EventSubmittingEventArgs e) {
     // Only handle unhandled exceptions.
     if (!e.IsUnhandledError)
         return;